 Do you live in the Netherlands or are you moving here?
 You will likely end up transferring money from your bank account in your birth country to a Dutch bank account, or vice versa.
 Perhaps you need the money to rent an apartment or buy a house in the Netherlands, or perhaps you want to make sure your family and kids are taken care of.
 No matter what reason, the following advice will apply.

-Sending money from and to the Netherlands via online transfers
+Sending money to and from the Netherlands

 Traditional banks often charge excessive fees.
 So, it should come as no surprise that it’s becoming more and more popular to wire money abroad via an online money transfer.
 After all, it’s fast and secure and doesn’t cost a lot.